cphben19981002/AWS-Final-Project/README.md

 ## IAM Setup ##

-go to IAM > Users > awsstudent in the Permissions setting add new permissions policies call AdministratorAccess
+go to IAM > Users > awsstudent

+In the Permissions setting add new permissions policies call AdministratorAccess

 Then delete other permissions without AdministratorAccess